 Finally, the restoration was polished with Venus Supra discs and a silicone carbide brush.
 The outcome was a restoration with good aesthetics, achieved with minimum loss of tooth substance and completed in one short visit.
-The patient was extremely pleased with the end result, leaving him feeling like he had a new, natural looking tooth.
-He had absolutely no post-operative sensitivity or pain.
+The patient was extremely pleased with the end result, leaving him feeling like he had "a new, naturallooking tooth".
+He had absolutely no post operative sensitivity or pain.
 Subsequent recall appointments have shown this has continued to be the case.
-The result - a healthy tooth and a happy patient.
+The treatment has left a healthy tooth and a happy patient.